Specs / Specs

 timeout: 20m

-The Action polls GET /v1/executions/:id every 10 s until the execution reaches a terminal state, then mirrors the conclusion as its own GHA step status.
+When the Action wiring lands, it will poll GET /v1/executions/:id every 10 s — passing the capability token from the 202’s logsUrl (the endpoint is token-gated, not unauthenticated) — until the execution reaches a terminal state, then mirror the conclusion as its own GHA step status.

 Use only when a follow-up GHA step needs the result inline — e.g. a deploy gate that consumes the acceptance execution’s exact output.
 Avoid for runs longer than ~5 minutes: polling burns GHA minutes that fire-and-forget would not.